SuperDXCEL/PaddyKaggle/README.md

 # Paddy Doctor: Paddy Disease Classification

--First approach is quickly iterating from scratch using Pytorch and resnet26d.
+# - # First approach is quickly iterating from scratch using Pytorch and resnet26d.
 # 0.7 #

 -Second approach is using Fastai API to make the process quicker and resnet50: ##SCORE:## #0.7#